 \subsection{Reinforcement Learning for MDPs}

 We model the underlying dynamic system by a Markov decision process.
 Formally, an MDP is a tuple $M=\left(\Sigma, s_0,A, P, R\right)$, where $\Sigma$ is the state space, $s_0$ is the initial state, and $A$ is the action space, $P: \Sigma\times A\times\Sigma\to [0,1]$ is a transition probability function and $R:\Sigma\to \mathbb{R}$ is the reward function.
-We assume that the space state and action space are known, but the transition probability is \emph{unknown}.
+We assume that the state space and action space are known, but the transition probability is \emph{unknown}.
 For simplicity, we assume the initial state is unique; however, this can easily be extended to the scenario with an initial distribution.

 Given MDP $M$, a (stationary) control policy is a function $\pi: \Sigma \times A\to [0,1]$ which assigns probabilities to actions at each state such that for all $s\in \Sigma$, $\sum_{a\in A}\pi(s,a)=1$.
-The objective of reinforcement learning is to synthesize a control policy that maximizes the total sum of discounted rewards through simulation data \cite{sutton2018reinforcement}, i.e.,

-where $R_t$ is the random variable for the reward at instant $t$ when the agent applies policy $\pi$ and $\gamma\in[0,1]$ is a discount factor that balances future rewards.
+The objective of reinforcement learning is to synthesize a control policy that maximizes the total sum of discounted rewards through simulation data \cite{sutton2018reinforcement}, i.e., where $R_t$ is the random variable for the reward at instant $t$ when the agent applies policy $\pi$ and $\gamma\in[0,1]$ is a discount factor that balances future rewards.

 \emph{Q-learning} is a prominent algorithm in reinforcement learning to achieve the above objective without knowing the transition probability.
 It is a model-free, off-policy and temporal-difference method utilizing a Q-table to hold values for state-action pairs.
-At each instant $t$, we use the one-step transition data $(s_t,a_t,r_t,s_{t+1})$ to update the Q-table according to the Bellman Equation as follows:
+At each instant $t$, with $\alpha$ being the learning rate, we use the one-step transition data $(s_t,a_t,r_t,s_{t+1})$ to update the Q-table according to the Bellman Equation as follows: